Skip to content

 Choose MeloLingua If

-• You already have a habit but want richer language exposure.
+• You already have a habit but want richer language exposure per minute.

-• You care about listening stamina and spoken recall.
+• You care about listening stamina and spoken recall from full sentences.

-• You want vocabulary to live inside scenes, not tiles.
+• You want vocabulary to live inside scenes — not isolated tiles.

 Keep Duolingo If